USEPA/USEEIO_API/doc/data_format.md

-## Data formats
+# Data formats

-The data required for serving USEEIO models via the USEEIO API are matrix files and metadata files.
-These data are exported from an [useeior model](https://github.com/USEPA/useeior/blob/master/format_specs/model.md).
+The data required for serving USEEIO models via the USEEIO API are matrix files, demand files, and metadata files.
+These data can be exported from an [useeior model](https://github.com/USEPA/useeior/blob/master/format_specs/model.md).

-### Matrix Files
+## Matrix Files
  The series of matrices include model component, result and price adjustment matrices.
-Optionally, models may also have data quality matrices.
 All matrices are stored as binary data with a `.bin` extension.

-### CSV Files
+## Metadata Files
 Indicators, sectors, flows, and other metadata are stored in plain CSV files.
 In general, these CSV files should have the following format: